 Is there, on the other hand, something wise abut Wittgenstein's formula?
-We should arrive ideally at an understanding in our own way, having first acquired a sufficient amount of the facts on which to make some sort of judgement.
+We should ideally arrive at an understanding in our own way, having first acquired sufficient of the facts on which to make some sort of judgement.

 Words inter alia may satisfy an impulse within us towards neatness.